amandacai12/dh110-assignment-2/README.md

 Does not allocate time for short assignments and do it all in one go No frustrations

-Stella - Angela
+Stella - Keo
 Claudia - Pending

 # Wireframes

-[Let's go to the Figma Page] (https://www.figma.com/file/Gp1k1rIGRj5sODLvnm5MRj/DH110%3A-Assignment-2-Time-Management?type=design&node-id=26%3A2&mode=design&t=WAn8IgeGMZiSfH7g-1)
+![Let's go to the Figma Page] (https://www.figma.com/file/Gp1k1rIGRj5sODLvnm5MRj/DH110%3A-Assignment-2-Time-Management?type=design&node-id=26%3A2&mode=design&t=WAn8IgeGMZiSfH7g-1)